How GVP is Supporting our Extended Community During COVID-19: FAQs

 How can I help support Global Village Project with critical needs right now?

-The continued ability of our school to serve our students is vitally dependent on our community of support during this time.
-Because of the impact of the pandemic on our students’ families, we are extending our reach to meet additional needs that have arisen during these difficult circumstances.
-In addition, the cancellation of Tribute to Education, our biggest fundraising event of the year, will pose a significant challenge to us in ensuring that we have the necessary funds to continue serving our students.
-If you are able, the best way you can support the school’s students during this time is by making a financial contribution to GVP.
+Our continued ability to serve our students is vitally dependent on GVP's community of support during this time.
+Because of the impact of the pandemic on GVP students’ families, we are extending our reach to meet additional needs that have arisen during these difficult circumstances.
+If you are able, the best way you can support the students during this time is by making a financial contribution to GVP.
 No matter what amount you are able to give, we are deeply grateful for your support.

 Can I donate food, clothes, books, items, etc?